 Why is this a problem?

 If Phase 1 is moving too quickly Phase 2 starts to fall behind as it cannot keep up with the demand.
-With Phase 1 is working on overdrive it pulls more toxins from the body and begins to produce an end waste product of ‘reactive oxygen species’ – in excess (ibid).
+With Phase 1 working on overdrive it pulls more toxins from the body and begins to produce an end waste product of ‘reactive oxygen species’ – in excess (ibid).
+At this point, you need to improve liver function.

 Think about what happens when you cut an apple and it starts to brown because of its contact with oxygen in the air, that’s what happens in the body – on a cellular level.